7 Essential Ways Mental Health Professionals Avoid Burnout

 This is a special blog, dedicated to the individuals working in the mental health field.

-I’ve seen it time and time again; clinicians love what they do and tremendously care for the well-being of their clients.
+I’ve seen it time and time again; clinicians love what they do and tremendously care for the well-being of their patients.
 As a result of this, it’s easy to overwork ourselves.
 Exposed to and absorbing the emotions of others on a daily basis, it’s not uncommon to feel overwhelmed or exhausted.
 The term burnout consists of three components: loss of empathy, decreased sense of accomplishment, and feeling emotionally exhausted.
 The intensity of the feeling can stem from a simple dissatisfaction to a major meltdown that requires professional help.
 In order to avoid burnout it’s essential to know the signs, as well as take steps to avoid it.

 Signs Of Burnout:

-Feeling relieved when a client cancels
+Feeling relieved when a patient cancels

 Starting sessions late and ending them early